TITLE: Community Resource Advocate

 EXEMPT STATUS: Exempt

 The Community Resource Advocate is responsible for interviewing, assessing, and advocating for at-risk and diverse populations for an assigned program.
 Incumbents in this classification work both independently and cooperatively with other staff members in identifying and resolving specific student needs and assisting students in removing educational barriers which prevent them from continuing in their educational and employment goals.

 The Community Resource Advocate is distinguished from the Community Resource Specialist in that incumbents at the Specialist level are responsible for program coordination including planning, developing, and implanting program strategies.
 The Community Resource Advocate is responsible for working closely with initial assessment and placement of students/clients within a specified program.

-- Create case management files for students.
-Provide initial documentation on assessment, referrals, and student discussions.
-Maintain applicant database.
-Develop reports for director and staff as requested.
+- Creates case management files for students.
+Provides initial documentation on assessment, referrals, and student discussions.
+Maintains applicant database.
+Develops reports for director and staff as requested.

-- Advocate for applicants and students by phone and in person.
-Resolve questions involving eligibility requirements.
-Interpret program guidelines, processes, and support services.
-Refer students to community agencies as appropriate.
+- Advocates for applicants and students by phone and in person.
+Resolves questions involving eligibility requirements.
+Interprets program guidelines, processes, and support services.
+Refers students to community agencies as appropriate.

-- Schedule student and program orientation dates.
-Troubleshoot issues relating to schedules.
-Participate in Intake/Assessment team activities.
-Administer and score tests.
-Identify and recommend service needs.
+- Schedules students and program orientation dates.
+Troubleshoots issues relating to schedules.
+Participates in Intake/Assessment team activities.
+Administers and scores tests.
+Identifies and recommends service needs.

 Work is typically performed in an office environment

 Physical exertion is not a normal responsibility of this classification.

 Associate's degree in Education, Psychology, Social Science, or related field.
 Experience performing the duties of this job may substitute for the degree requirement on a year for year basis.